LOST 2021 – A Stone Age Conference

 This preserved landscape has given a unique insight into the life of the people in the time around the year 4,000 BC, where climatic changes and the introduction of arable farms forever changed human living conditions along the south coast of Lolland.

-In conjunction with the opening of a new exhibition, Museum Lolland-Falster, in collaboration with Aarhus University and the National Museum, will hold an international conference on 18 – 19 June 2020 on the topic of:
+Following the opening of the new exhibition and the extensive findings of the excavations, Museum Lolland-Falster, in collaboration with Aarhus University and the National Museum, will hold an international conference on 17 – 18 June 2021 on the topic of:

 Change and continuity